Mitanni: Administration

 The organization of the Mitanni kingdom is very poorly understood, even at its peak during the second half of the 15th century.
 Information must be gleaned from a small number of documents and is therefore limited.

 The Mitannian kingdom appears to have been a sort of confederation dominated by the king of Mitanni, one of the "Great Kings" (Akkadian šarru rabu) of the Near East in the second half of the 2nd century (along with those of Ancient Egypt, Babylon, and the Hittites).
-He leaded a heterogeneous group of political entities, probably subject to various forms of domination.
+He led a heterogeneous group of political entities, probably subject to various forms of domination.
 The kingdom includes provinces (ḫalṣu) administered directly and entrusted to governors (Hurrian ḫalzogli?), such as in Aleppo.
 It then includes vassal kingdoms, such as Alalakh and Arrapha.
 Some cities in the Middle Euphrates region were administered by communal institutions, with a kind of assembly of local notables (this is the case in Emar, Basiri, probably also in Ekalte and Azû) who dealt directly with the great king.

 Relations between the Mitannian king and his vassals were hierarchical.
 The treaty between Idrimi of Alalakh and Pilliya of Kizzuwatna was placed under the patronage of King Barattarna, who therefore had an eye on the relations between his subordinates.
 The Mitannian king then intervened in the affairs of his vassals for certain important cases and arbitrations.
 The historical preamble to the treaty between Talmi-Sharruma of Aleppo and the Hittite king Muwatalli II mentions a redistribution of border lands by a king of Mitnani to Ashtata and Nuhašše at the expense of Aleppo following the latter's revol.
 Mitannian dignitaries could make official requests to vassals, as indicated by several missives from Alalakh concerning legal disputes in which the Mitannian power intervened, for example over a man's property or to capture men and send them to the Mitannian authorities.
 Nuzi tablets on the relations between the local kingdom, Arrapha, and the Mitannian overlord show that they had to manage the issue of people from one kingdom when they resided or moved to the other.
 The Mitanni also levied tribute, but this is poorly documented.
 On the other hand, the Mitannian king granted land to his followers; two tablets from Tell Bazi thus record a royal donation of land to the Basiri people.

 Official and private texts are mostly written in cuneiform Akkadian, a Semitic language traditionally used for writing in Syria and Upper Mesopotamia, although often mixed with Hurrian (the so-called "Hurro-Akkadian").
 This language can also be used by the Mitannian administration.
 Despite the few official texts available, they appear relatively homogeneous within the Mitannian sphere, which could indicate a form of harmonization of scribal practices desired by the authorities.